Share via

 • The workspace ID appears in the URL only after you have logged in using a legacy regional URL.
 It appears after the o=.
 In the URL https://<databricks-instance>/?o=6280049833385130, the workspace ID is 6280049833385130.

-An Azure Databricks cluster provides a unified platform for various use cases such as running production ETL pipelines, streaming analytics, ad-hoc analytics, and machine learning.
-Each cluster has a unique ID called the cluster ID.
-This applies to both all-purpose and job clusters.
-To get the details of a cluster using the REST API, the cluster ID is essential.
+Azure Databricks compute resources provide a unified platform for various use cases such as running production ETL pipelines, streaming analytics, ad-hoc analytics, and machine learning.
+Each classic compute resource has a unique ID called the cluster ID.
+This applies to both all-purpose and job clusters, but not serverless compute.
+You need the cluster ID to get the details of a cluster using the REST API.

-To get the cluster ID, click the Clusters tab in sidebar and then select a cluster name.
-The cluster ID is the number after the /clusters/ component in the URL of this page
+To get the cluster ID, click compute icon Compute on the sidebar and then select a cluster name.
+The cluster ID is the number after the /clusters/ component in the URL of this page.

 Cluster URL